Former performing elephants released into custom habitat

 About Walter Conservation

 Philanthropists Mark and Kimbra Walter and their family created Walter Conservation to conserve rare species and wild places.
-Efforts include improving the quality of life of individual animals, recovering rare species, restoring ecosystems and protecting wilderness areas.
+Efforts include improving the quality of life of individual animals, recovering rare species, restoring ecosystems, and protecting wilderness areas.
 Thus far, their philanthropy supports important areas in North America and Africa.
 The Walter Conservation approach is to provide wildlife security and management, to collaborate with local residents and host-country governments, and to invest in sustainable enterprises.

 About White Oak Conservation

 White Oak Conservation is Walter Conservation’s one-of-a-kind center in northeastern Florida, established in 1982 for the conservation and propagation of threatened and endangered species.
-With Mark and Kimbra Walter’s support, White Oak has expanded to 17,000 acres dedicated to the conservation and care of assurance populations for species including rhinoceros, okapi, bongos, Dama gazelles, cheetahs and now, elephants.
+With Mark and Kimbra Walter’s support, White Oak has expanded to 17,000 acres dedicated to the conservation and care of assurance populations for species including rhinoceros, okapi, bongos, Dama gazelles, cheetahs, and now, elephants.

 In the United States, White Oak partners with the U.S. Fish and Wildlife Service on species recovery and release efforts for Florida panthers, Florida grasshopper sparrows, Mississippi sandhill cranes, and whooping cranes.
 White Oak has also returned American-born bongo, black rhino, and roan to Africa, and is working toward restoring other rare species to their native countries.

-Through White Oak, Walter Conservation is eager to bring education and awareness to the next generation of conservationists using its world-class educational and training programs, in-person and remotely.
+Through White Oak, Walter Conservation is eager to bring education and awareness to the next generation of conservationists using its world-class education and training programs, in-person and remotely.
 In 2019, more than 1,600 students visited White Oak and participated in education programming.